elizagriscom/GOACS2-Module-2-Part-1-Problem-SetAB/README.md

-# Module 1 Problems
+# Module 2 Part 1 Problems

-Please choose 8 of the problems from our assignment page to complete.
+Please choose 5 of the problems from our assignment page to complete.

 ---

 ### Instructions
-- Create a separate file for each program in the corresponding file in the Module 1 folder.
+- Create a separate file for each program.
 - Name each file according to the name on the assignment page.
 - In `completedproblems.md`, list the names of each of the problems you have completed and would like graded
-- When you are finished, be sure to COMMIT and PUSH your code to GitHub
+- When you are finished, be sure to sync (commit and push) your code to GitHub

 ---